Colorado Springs Armed Robbery Attorneys

 - A minimum sentence of 4 years in prison and a $3,000 fine; and

 - A maximum sentence of 16 years in prison and a $750,000 fine.

 In exceptional circumstances:

 - A minimum of 2 years in prison;

 - A maximum of 32 years in prison; and

 - 5 years mandatory parole.

 Any sentence between the minimum and maximum presumptive range may be ordered by the court, as well as other potential requirements, such as successful completion of a rehabilitation program, psychological evaluations, community service, probation and/or completion of an anger management program.
 In extenuating circumstances, a judge may modify a convicted offender's punishment to reflect the unique situation.

 The consequences of an armed robbery conviction in Colorado go far beyond a fine and a prison sentence.
 Many convicted felons lose their jobs, their homes, and their families.
-After paying heavy fines and/or restitution, an armed robber may find him or herself in a desperate financial situation.
-Once released, jobs will be hard to come by and rebuilding relationships or trying to develop new ones may be difficult, thus creating a lonely future.
+After paying heavy fines and/or restitution, they may find themselves in a desperate financial situation.
+Jobs will be hard to come by.
+Rebuilding relationships or trying to develop new ones may be difficult, thus creating a lonely future.